joomlashack/ShackBuilder/README.md

-PhingTasks
+PhingScripts
 ===========

-Common Phing Tasks to build our extensions
+Common Phing Scripts to build our extensions